 Cue the Rant!

 Almost no idea is truly original.
 And people are products of their environment, they will only do what they think they can do or see others do.
-So I don’t understand why people get upset as and when people start imitating them in some form or fashion.
+So I don’t understand why people get upset when people start imitating them in some form or fashion.
 If anything, that’s the perfect example of how you know you’re doing something right.
 People won’t do something that doesn’t look right to them.
 Stop being closed to situations and embrace the fact that people actually notice you and what you are doing.

 What I do is find motivation in people taking notice to my actions and imitating me.
 I check it out and critique what they are doing…then I go out and work harder to further push my foot down on the neck of my competition (I know, ruthless right).
 But that’s how you have to be these days.
 I do it to also test their intentions.
 The majority of people who imitate what you do, do it because they see your success and want to mimic that.
 As Jessica loves to say, they don’t see the hard work that goes into it, they just see your successful product.